nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 way it is a more robust and future-proof solution.
 Authentication is a big security issue, so I would rather build on a proven standard.

-> Attention: In this example I am using http everwhere.
+> Attention: In this example I am using http everywhere.
 This is fine for
 > testing purposes.
 But in production you must(!) use https.
 Otherwise
 > you would send non-encrypted credentials, which is a big security
 > issue.